 Situated where the Alaska range collides with the Aleutian range, Lake Clark National Park is a back-country park; meaning there are no roads or campgrounds, and only one hiking trail.
 The only way to move around the park is by foot, kayak, raft, boat, or small plane.
 It consists of over 4 million acres making it twice the size of Yellowstone National Park and larger than the state of Connecticut.
 This is not a place where you want to go alone if you don’t know what you are doing!

 You might think that remote camping is something I do all the time, but it’s not.
-I love adventures, but I get to do few real hard-core adventures because I don’t have the experience or the gear to do them normally.
+I love adventures, but I get to do a few real hard-core adventures because I don’t have the experience or the gear to do them normally.
 So I contacted the experts in remote wilderness adventure, Alaska Alpine Adventures.
 AAA knows Lake Clark NP, and it really knows Twin Lakes, the turquoise crowning jewel of the park.
-Their Twin Lakes Paddle Tour was named one of the National Geographic’s Tours of a Lifetime and for good reason.
+Their Twin Lakes Paddle Tour was named one of National Geographic’s Tours of a Lifetime and for good reason.

 I’ve done a lot of travel to amazing places in my life and this by far was one of the most beautiful, extreme, rugged (yet pristine) places I’ve ever experienced.

 Having the float plane drop you off and knowing they weren’t coming back for 5 days!
 You are truly dropped in the wilderness.
 I loved using the inflatable kayaks on the lake and learning all about Dick Proenneke, it felt like a pilgrimage into the real wilderness.